Sudip Chatterjee (cricketer)

-Sudip Dipen Chatterjee (born 11 November 1991) is an Indian cricketer who plays for Bengal cricket team.
+Sudip Dipen Chatterjee (সুদীপ দীপেন চ্যাটার্জি; born 11 November 1991) is an Indian cricketer who plays for Bengal cricket team.
 He is a left-handed batsman and occasional leg break googly bowler.

 Chatterjee has been the mainstay of the Bengal batting line up since making his debut.
 A prolific scorer in the domestic circuit in all formats, Chatterjee was rewarded with an India A call up for the tour of South Africa in 2017.

 Chatterjee hails from a middle-class family in Kolkata and is the son of a garment retailer.
 His wife's name is Papiya Chatterjee.

 In July 2018, he was named in the squad for India Green for the 2018–19 Duleep Trophy.